dotnet/roslyn/docs/features/compilation-from-portable-pdb.md

 To fully support metadata references, we'll need to be able to find the exact PE image that was used in the compilation.
 We'll do this by storing the parts that make up the symbol server key.

 We will also store the MVID of a reference since it's a GUID that represents the symbol.
 This is to future proof the information we will need to look up references.

+At this time, we'll only include external references for the compilation.
+Any other references may be added later in a separate blob.

 ## PDB Format Additions